 Ideally, you can supply this section with visual content to make sure that outsourcing companies have a better understanding of your requests.

-Before submitting an RFI, we advise you to develop an outline of the skills, resources, programming languages, or platforms required for your project.
+Before submitting an RFI for software development, we advise you to develop an outline of the skills, resources, programming languages, or platforms required for your project.

 This section includes information about: